Newsletter for primary market participants

 Statement on market practice on going concern assessments

-We understand that some issuers also have concerns about how to address coronavirus-related uncertainties in the ‘going concern’ assessment they perform whenever they produce financial statements.
+We understand that some issuers also have concerns about how to address coronavirus-related uncertainties in the ‘going concern’ assessment that must be performed whenever financial statements are produced.

 The measures we have taken on deadlines for the publication of annual and half-yearly financial reports will go some way to addressing this by allowing more time to perform these assessments.
 However, we recognise they may not address all the concerns that issuers have.
-We understand that issuers may also face difficulties where the auditor’s review of the assessment highlights a need for auditors to include remarks in their opinion.
+We understand that issuers may also face difficulties where the auditor’s review of the assessment highlights a need for the inclusion of additional remarks in their opinion.
 Issuers are concerned that these additional remarks will be viewed unduly negatively by investors and intermediaries.

 As we said in our joint statement by the FCA, FRC and PRA on 26 March 2020, in the extraordinary circumstances of the coronavirus pandemic, it is likely that more companies’ financial statements will need to include such disclosures.
 This is an inevitable consequence of the disruption companies face.
 It is vital that investors are properly informed as to the impact of coronavirus.
 Therefore, we are continuing to urge issuers and auditors to be clear and transparent about these impacts in their financial statements.